emitskevich/kafka-reo/README.md

 ### Best practices
 Launch this app as close to destination cluster as possible.
-It will make notable performance boost, because the step of deduplication uses transactional API of destination cluster and is therefore latency-sensible process.
+It will make notable performance boost, since the step of deduplication uses transactional API of destination cluster and is therefore latency-sensible process.